marko-knoebl/rehype-slides/readme.md

   .use(remarkParse) // parse markdown string
   .use(remarkRehype, { allowDangerousHTML: true }) // convert to HTML
-  .use(rehypeRaw) // parse again to get inner HTML elements .use(slides, {
+  .use(rehypeRaw) // parse again to get inner HTML elements .use(slides, "headings-compact") // convert to a reveal.js presentation (slides are delimited by headings) .use(rehypeHighlight) // highlight code blocks .use(rehypeInline) // bundle into one file .use(rehypeStringify);
-    format: "revealjs",
-    slideSeparators: ["h1"]
-  }) // convert to a reveal.js presentation
-  .use(rehypeHighlight) // highlight code blocks
-  .use(rehypeInline) // bundle into one file
-  .use(rehypeStringify);